 We didn’t intend to write an Amsterdam cafe guide, but after a week of drinking excellent third wave coffee during our 7th visit to the DAM, we realized that it simply had to happen.
 Read on to find our highly caffeinated opinions on where to drink specialty coffee in Amsterdam.

 We get that the phrase ‘Amsterdam coffee shop’ has a seedy connotation.
-Other than the confusing name, we don’t personally have an issue with these extracurricular institutions that attract slackers from around the world.
+Other than the confusing name, we don’t personally have an issue with these extracurricular hang-outs that attract slackers from around the world.
 We may have visited one or two ourselves but that’s a different story.

 Instead, our issue is that some travelers miss out on drinking great coffee in Amsterdam due to simple confusion between coffee shops selling cannabis (hennep) and cafes serving coffee (koffie).
 This is a city with amazing coffee options that transcend global chains like Starbucks as well as the Dutch chain Coffeeompany.